-John is a Trustee of the CBA as well as being a Vice-Chair of CBA WM.
+John is a former Trustee of the CBA as well as being a Vice-Chair of CBA WM.

 Tel: 0121 523 6756

-In his spare time he is Chairman and Web Editor of BCS, the Chartered Institute for IT, Fortran Specialist Group and a member of the BCS Birmingham and Wolverhampton Branch Commitees.
+In his spare time he is Treasurer of BCS, the Chartered Institute for IT, Fortran Specialist Group and Wolverhampton Branch.

-In the last few years his interest in archaeology has taken him to visit the remains of Roman cities in Tunisia and Italy, Visigothic churches in Spain, as well as to Istanbul, Troy and the remains of Greek cities in Asia Minor.
+In the last decade his interest in archaeology and history has taken him to visit Bronze Age, Greek, Roman and later sites around the Mediterranean, Visigothic churches in northern Spain, as well as sites in the UK ranging from the Stone Age to the Cold War.

 Other Committee Members